 The highest peak in Clark County, Nevada (which includes Las Vegas), Mount Charleston offers mountain hiking and modest, seasonal skiing.

 How to Save Money on Las Vegas Attractions

 There are two popular discounted attractions passes for Las Vegas attractions.
 Which you choose depends on the length of your visit and which attractions you’d like to see.

 The Las Vegas Pass offers free entry, and sometimes expedited entry, to over 50 Las Vegas attractions for 1, 2, 3 or 5 consecutive days.
 Pass holders may enter each attraction once.

 Go Las Vegas Card

 One of the most popular discounted bundled attractions passes is the Go Las Vegas Card.
-You can buy it as a full attractions pass or build your own pass and save 30% by adding just two attractions to the pass.
+You can buy it as an All-Inclusive pass (saving up to 60%) or Build Your Own pass and save 20% by adding just two attractions to the pass.
 The more attractions you add, the greater the savings will be.
 Show the pass on a mobile phone for entry.
-You have 30 days to use the pass.

 Best Family Hotels in Las Vegas